 in g() we overflow buf to overwrite the

-return address return\to\f to point inside
+return address return_to_f to point inside

 buf

+After completing g

-execution continues with whatever code (aka shell code) was written in buf, using f's stack frame.
-This can do anything we want.
+execution continues with whatever

+code (aka shell code) was written in

+buf, using f's stack frame.
+This can

+do anything we want.